digital-asset/ex-tutorial-nodejs/README.md

 - `applicationId`: the name of your application
 - `workflowId`: an (optional) identifier you can use to group together commands pertaining to one of your workflows
 - `commandId`: a unique identifier for the set of submitted commands
-- `ledgerEffectiveTime`: the time at which the set of submitted commands are applied; normally the client's current epoch time, but, since the sandbox (by default) runs with a static time fixed at epoch 0, use this value
-- `maximumRecordTime`: the time at which the command is considered expired if it's not been applied yet; the difference with the `maximumRecordTime` is the time-to-live (TTL) of the command
 - `party`: who's submitting the command

 Finally, `list` contains all the commands to be applied.
 In this case, it submits a `create` command.